samchungy/zod-openapi/README.md

 3. No transform support or safety.
 You can use a `type` to override the transform type but what happens when that transform logic changes?

-4. No native `yaml` support.
-The majority of my projects prefer to render the schema in `yaml` so I would have to install an extra dependency.
-This library ships it natively.

-5. Eslint rules.
+4. Eslint rules.
 I initially created some rules for that library, however, I had to add some awkward logic to account for the registry class.
 With more creative control, I can create better rules going forward.
 See [eslint-plugin-zod-openapi](https://github.com/samchungy/eslint-plugin-zod-openapi) for some magic.

 Did I really rewrite an entire library just for this?
 Absolutely.
 I believe that creating documentation and types should be as simple and as frictionless as possible.